-Casey over 9 years agoAnswered by Casey via Travellr.com
+Casey about 10 years agoAnswered by Casey via Travellr.com

 In addition to the Tomaree Lookout as Casey suggested you can also try Gan Gan Lookout which is car accessible and has spectacular views.
 You can also try the dolphin watch in Nelson Bay (if you’re lucky you might actually see some… I wasn’t very lucky).
 There are also 4WD tours in the sand dunes which can be fun.

 I didn’t find that many options to eat in Nelson Bay though!
-Other from that, it’s just a great place to relax! over 9 years ago
+Other from that, it’s just a great place to relax! about 10 years ago